Eagl-e-ye/NeuralNomads/README.md

 ⚠️ **Note:** All the conversations are generated using **LLMs (DeepSeek R1 630B)** and are AI-simulated.

 ---
+## 🖥️ Webpage Visualization
+A **webpage interface** is included to visualize how the simulation took place.
+- It loads the JSON files (`chats.json`, `decisions.json`, etc.).
+- Displays **conversation timelines** between the patient and experts.
+- Highlights **decision points** and operational metrics.

+This allows a clear replay of the 8-month simulation in a user-friendly format.

+---

+## 🖼️ Demo & Screenshots
+The `screenshots/` folder contains:
+- Example screenshots of patient–expert conversations.
+- A walkthrough **video demo** showing how the simulation unfolds.

+---
 ## 🏗️ Simulation Design

 ### Personas (Experts)